lightbend/config/SPEC.md

    strings yes/no/y/n as booleans, integer to and from float, any number or boolean to a string.
 This puts "figure out what people mean" in the API rather than in the syntax spec.
+ - API should support reloading the config dynamically (some kind of reload listener functionality)

 ## Syntax